Wednesday, September 25, 2024

 Friday, September 6, 2024

-Navigating Greif--Part 2
+Navigating Grief--Part 2

 Grief is hard.
 It's always walking around in a fog.
 Forgetting everything--why did I come into this room?
 Why am I on this street?
 What am I doing?
 Brain fog, it turns out, is real.